zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

   -DTFM_EXTRA_MANIFEST_LIST_FILES=<Absolute-path-sp-folder/manifest_list.yaml>
   -DTFM_EXTRA_PARTITION_PATHS=<Absolute-path-sp-folder>

-Multiple out-of-tree Secure Partitions can be origanzied in diverse structures.
+Multiple out-of-tree Secure Partitions can be organized in diverse structures.
 For example, multiple Secure Partitions can be maintained under the same directory as shown below.